-12th Grade: SGTMAJ/CADET OFFICER RANKS
+12th Grade; SGTMAJ/CADET OFFICER RANKS

 Cadets reaching the rank of SSGT may be afforded the opportunity to be recommended for promotion into the officer ranks if they meet the qualifications and are recommended by their MI.
+Any Cadet at any time can be promoted to any rank as deemed appropriate by the Senior Marine Instructor upon request from Marine Instructors.